 Well-being first for staff, residents & clients.

+At Birchwood, we’ve made it a priority to maintain positivity for our residents and home care clients.
 We’re delighted to kick off a new initiative to show the smiling faces of our staff behind their masks to help our residents and clients recognise their support and maintain positivity.
 Aptly named Birchwood Smiles, every team member will be wearing a lanyard around their neck, with a large picture of their smiling face on it.
 This will help them to engage with residents and clients, even when wearing full PPE.

 So much of caring is about making a human connection and we wanted to remind our clients that there’s always a smiling face not far away.
 If you smile at someone, nine times out of ten you’ll get a smile back, and what’s important to remember is sometimes we’re the only people our clients see in a day.